Caring for the Residual LimbApril 7, 2021

 ALPS prosthetic socks

-ALPS offers a wide range of prosthetic socks in 3 different thicknesses (1, 3 and 5 ply), in 3 sizes (Narrow, Medium, Large), in 4 lengths (Extra Short, Short, Regular, and Long), and in 3 styles (with a distal hole, without a distal hole, and with a reinforced distal hole).
+ALPS offers a wide range of prosthetic socks in 3 different thicknesses (1, 3, and 5 plies), in 3 sizes (Narrow, Medium, Large), in 4 lengths (Extra Short, Short, Regular, and Long), and in 3 styles (with a distal hole, without a distal hole, and with a reinforced distal hole).

 Choosing the best sock to suit your needs is easy with ALPS socks’ color-coded thickness indicator: blue for 1-ply; 3-ply, yellow; 5-ply, green.